 The best Google Home compatible devices

-Read our full Google Nest Hub Max review.
+Read our full Google Nest Hub (2nd Gen) review.

-Read our full August Smart Lock Pro review.
+Read our full August Wi-Fi Smart Lock review.

 The Ecobee (5th Gen) might have an Alexa speaker built in, but it’s also one of the best Google Home compatible devices and is our favorite smart thermostat.
 You can use your voice assistant to keep each room in your house at the right temperature and benefit from Ecobee's improved remote sensors.
 The sensors are able to detect both temperature and occupancy, meaning your thermostat can to make sure the coldest parts of your house get warm, but only if there are people currently in that area.